karenkathryn/exploring_sql/README.md

 1. A txt_files/ directory that houses (back-up) text files of SQL code that creates and queries SQL tables.
 2. A data/ directory that houses a csv of Comet data used to create a sql table
 3. A sql_files/ directory that houses the SQL statements to create and query tables
-4. A notebooks/ directory that houses Jupyter Notebooks (Note: these files are unpolished and will be updated in a final stage of this project)
+4. A notebooks/ directory that houses Jupyter Notebooks (Note: these files are _very_ unpolished and will be updated in a final stage of this project.)

 ## Results
 You can read about exploring SQL in these blog posts: